-Al is general knowledge already within the public domain.
+AI is general knowledge already within the public domain.
 This knowledge is in ICT format however and is gleaned from multiple sources online.
-Not all sources are necessarily accurate or true however and Al is 'literal'.
+Not all sources are necessarily accurate or true however and AI is 'literal'.
 It does not necessarily question the veracity or nuances of such knowledge.

-Proper AI has the power to overcome the dilemma of often deliberately false or misleading (marketed or malicious) information and to contribute to and universalise it.
+Proper AI has the power to quickly sift through data and overcome the dilemma of often deliberately false or misleading (marketed or malicious) information and to contribute to and universalise it.
 The success or failure of AI is tied strictly to the protocols and the integrity of the purveyors (technology companies) and the messages within their offerings.
 I suggest it will be an endless cycle of excellence and corruption as it has always been with humans.
 For that reason it is imperative that the use of "AI" is strictly governed, particularly in vital areas such as medicine.
-The purveyors should never 'own' the Intellectual Property they distribute as it is not theirs.
+'Social media' particularly should never 'own' the Intellectual Property they distribute as it is not theirs.
 They can own the software and algorithms which they use to deliver it and be judged in that.